Tingling, Pins and Needles, Paresthesia Anxiety Symptoms

 You might experience one, many, or all of these sensations.

-These tingling, tingly, pins and needles anxiety symptoms can persistently affect one area only, can shift and affect another area or areas, and can migrate all over and affect many areas over and over again.
+These tingling, tingly, pins and needles anxiety symptoms can persistently affect one area only, can shift and affect another area or areas, and can migrate all over the body and affect many areas over and over again.

 These tingling, tingly, pins and needles anxiety symptoms can come and go rarely, occur frequently, or persist indefinitely.
-For example, you may feel a pins and needles feeling once and a while and not that often, feel it off and on, or feel it all the time.
+For example, you might feel a pins and needles feeling once and a while and not that often, feel it off and on, or feel it all the time.

 All of the above combinations and variations are common.